Shellyspike/Primo/Primo.Office.OdfOxml.Linux_en.md

 ## Section "ODF/OXML - Documents"

-All components listed below are added to the workspace within the **ODF document** element.
-This component connects to the ODF Documents application.
+All elements listed below are added to the workspace within the **ODF document** element.
+This element connects to the ODF Documents application.
 The **ODF document** element includes the following properties:

 - **Text**:
    - Byte array — byte array of the document.